Jhernie/Flight_Inventory_App/README.md

   <img src="https://user-images.githubusercontent.com/37047605/211243904-75e935c6-79a7-4271-a78c-6366393a03b4.png" />
 </p>

 This mobile application is designed to be used on board any flight.
-I can be used by internal crew with little to no technical experience.
+It can be used by internal crew with little to no technical experience.
 The app enables a high-touch, whiteglove approach to service as it automates many of the components of service that require memorization and effort.
 Crew is allowed to simply focus on delivering a high-class experience to passengers.

 The real advantage of this application is the ability to track and aggregate passenger preference data in an offline data warehouse.